eubr-bigsea/comps-hdfs/README.md

 ```
+//1º - import the classes:

+import integration.Block;
+import storage.StorageItf;

+...
-//1º - Create a HDFS object (StorageItf):
+//2º - Create a HDFS object (StorageItf):
 public static StorageItf dfs;

-//2º - Retrieve a list of all blocks of the file input (the id 0
+//3º - Retrieve a list of all blocks of the file input (the id 0
 //     refers to the first file written in the config file):
 ArrayList<Bloco> HDFS_SPLITS_LIST = storage.getBlocks(0);

-//3º - Use each block retrieved like a file as usual:
+//4º - Use each block retrieved like a file as usual:
 for(Block blk : HDFS_SPLITS_LIST) {
 	HashMap<String, Integer> partialResult = map(blk);
 	result = mergeResults(partialResult, result);